-The central problem in the prediction task shown in Figure 1A is that until the subject observes Cue A or C at the start of a trial, he or she does not know whether he or she will receive a shock at the end of the trial; the cue makes the outcome more predictable.
-In Markov problems-that is, domains in which only the current state matters, and not the previous history-there turns out to be a computationally precise way of defining the goal for predicting future reinforcers.
+The central problem in the prediction task of figure 1A is that until the subject observes cue A or C at the start of a trial, she does not know whether she will receive a shock at the end of the trial; the cue makes the outcome more predictable.
+In Markov problems, that is domains in which the only the current state matters and not the previous history, there turns out to be a computationally precise way of defining the goal for predicting future reinforcers.
 When a choice of actions is available, the goal also provides a formalization of optimal selection.
-There is also a variety of algorithmic methods for acquiring predictions and using the predictions for control.
+There is also a variety of algorithmic methods for acquiring predictions, and using the predictions for control.